Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Conclusions

 \section{Conclusions}

 The mass distribution of DM around BHs is of vital importance to some astrophysical DM detection methods.
 We demonstrated the formation of DM spikes in fully numerical N-body simulations using realistic Hernquist halo profiles.
 The constant inner slope of $\rho \propto r^{-1}$ means our results should be equivalent for other profiles such as the NFW, especially at low mass ratio $\mu$.
 We proposed a new profile for these DM spikes, which deviates from theoretical predictions and common approximations.
 This profile only depends on a single new parameter compared to the initial halo profile, the mass ratio of BH and the total system $\mu$.
 We observe a depletion of the original Hernquist of up to 20\%, and show the spike radius follows a different dependence on $\mu$.
 This impacts the overall normalisation of the spike compared to previous assumptions.
-We constrained the value of $\gamma_\text{sp}$ between a value of $-1.9$ and $-7/3$.
-We note the theoretical value of $-7/3$ is obtained for systems where the BH mass is approximately one order of magnitude below that of the halo, while the value of $-1.9$ is found in systems where the difference is two orders of magnitude.
+We found a value of $\gamma_\text{sp} = 7/3$ for large values of $\mu$, but were unable to confidently determine it for smaller mass ratios due to the nature of the simulations.
 The impact of these results on future DM detections has been demonstrated using the expected dephasing of gravitational waves due to the presence of a DM halo.
 This dephasing was shown to deviate between our profile and previous approximations, increasingly so as the spike slope and mass ratio $\mu$ increases.

 Our study unlocks the potential for future investigations into the exact shape of DM spikes and predictions for future DM detections.
 An improved resolution would yield smaller errors on the fitted parameters of the proposed profile, especially the slope, and allow for lower $\mu$ systems to be probed.
 Simply increasing the number of particles is not feasible however, due to the scaling nature of N-body simulations.
 If achieved however, an exact value for the spike slope can be determined and larger mass differences in the system can be probed, bringing us closer to realistic DM spike profiles.